PyPSA/PyPSA/README.rst

 <https://fias.uni-frankfurt.de/physics/schramm/complex-renewable-energy-networks/>`_
-at `FIAS <https://fias.uni-frankfurt.de/>`_ to carry out simulations for the `CoNDyNet project <http://condynet.de/>`_, financed by the German Federal Ministry for Education and Research (BMBF).
+at `FIAS <https://fias.uni-frankfurt.de/>`_ to carry out simulations for the `CoNDyNet project <http://condynet.de/>`_, financed by the `German Federal Ministry for Education and Research (BMBF) <https://www.bmbf.de/en/index.html>`_ as part of the `Stromnetze <http://forschung-stromnetze.info/projekte/grundlagen-und-konzepte-fuer-effiziente-dezentrale-stromnetze/>`_ Research Initiative.

 Documentation